pf4j/pf4j/README.md

     }

-Another important internal component is **ExtensionFinder** that describes how plugin manager discovers extensions for extensions points.
+Another important internal component is **ExtensionFinder** that describes how the plugin manager discovers extensions for the extensions points.
 **DefaultExtensionFinder** is a "link" to **SezpozExtensionFinder** that looks up extensions using **Extension** annotation.

     public class WelcomePlugin extends Plugin {